GitMohit007/Magnetometer_suit/README.md

 1: Upload the mag_test_moho code to arduino

-2: Run magn_do_calibration(Python27 Required!) using console and the following commands     can be used :
+2: Go to "avr_helper_magn_docalibration_01" , Run magn_do_calibration(Python27 Required!) using console and the following commands     can be used :

    "python magn_do_calibration.py -h" - for help